 Saints Fourth Overall Through First 18 Holes

 The Siena Women's Golf program won an unprecedented 13 consecutive MAAC Championships from 2001-14, with Wronowski guiding the Saints to the most recent eight during his first nine seasons leading the program.
 For his efforts, he has been named the MAAC Coach of the Year three times (2011, 2012, 2014).

-Last season, Wronowski led the Saints to a third place finish in the MAAC Championships, where Siena placed two golfers in the top five.
+The Saints were guided by Wronowski to a third place finish in the MAAC Championships in 2016, where Siena placed two golfers in the top five.
 Kristen Bromley finished third followed by Divya Manthena coming in fourth.